 Every year, a large number of Muslims get into the festive spirit and celebrate New Year’s day.
-Whether it’s Facebook status updates, Twitter messages or even holding New Years eve parties – many Muslims (especially, but not exclusively in the West) go the whole 9 yards when it comes to ringing in the New Year.
-But is this a harmless innovation or the first step on a slippery slope?
+Whether it’s Facebook status updates, Twitter messages or even holding New Year’s Eve parties – many Muslims (especially, but not exclusively in the West) go the whole 9 yards when it comes to ringing in the New Year.
+But is this a harmless cultural practice with no faith based significance or a step in the wrong direction?
 I believe that it is the latter.

-Here are 4 reasons why Muslims should NOT celebrate New Years:
+Here are 4 reasons why I believe that Muslims should not celebrate the New Year:

 As Muslims, we have our own calendar that has been in constant use for 1400 years.
-Even though we may end up using the Gregorian calendar due to circumstances beyond our control, we know for a fact that Allāh has ordained the use of the lunar calendar for us in our worship – and therefore, by extension, our daily lives.
-According to our Hijri calendar (initiated by the great Sahaaba Umar ®), the new year actually begins on the first of Muharram.
+Even though we may end up using the Gregorian calendar due to circumstances beyond our control, we know for a fact that Allah has ordained the use of the lunar calendar for us in our worship.
+According to our Hijri calendar (initiated by the great Sahaaba Umar , the new year actually begins on the first of Muharram.
 To learn more about it click here.

 The Gregorian calendar (so called because it was developed by Pope Gregory) decided on the 1st of January as the New Year to celebrate the circumcision of Jesus.
-Its origin – like so many Western holidays – lies in the pagan Roman festivals associated with Janus – the two headed deity who symbolised change.
+Its origin – like so many modern-day holidays – lies in the pagan Roman festivals associated with Janus – the two headed deity who symbolised change.

-3. What exactly is there to celebrate?
+3. What Exactly is There to Celebrate?

-It is a celebration that is completely cut off from the reality of the rest of the Ummah.
-The starvation in Somalia, the murder in Syria, the imprisonment of Gaza, the ethnic cleansing of Burma – celebrating New Year's is pretty much exactly the opposite of the “fever and wakefulness” that the Prophet (SAW) spoke about when he said we were like one body.
+It is a celebration that is cut off from the reality of the rest of the Ummah.
+The starvation in Somalia, the murder in Syria, the imprisonment of Gaza, the ethnic cleansing of Burma – celebrating the New Year is pretty much exactly the opposite of the “fever and wakefulness” that the Prophet spoke about when he said we were like one body.

 Let’s be honest.
-When you picture New Year’s Eve celebration, you don’t picture people sitting in a segregated environment reading from the Qurʾān & Hadiths and reminding each other towards good as the clock strikes midnight.
-Instead, they are (and I know this is a generalisation) mixed gender events where people wear fashionable clothes, dance and sing songs, etc. It is necessarily an Islam free zone, not least because it has no basis or relationship to Islam.
+When you picture New Year’s Eve celebration, you don’t picture people sitting in a gathering that could take place in a mosque or with the local Imam around.
+Instead, they are (and I know this is a generalization) usually events that mirror the celebrations of where this holiday originated from.
+It is usually an Islam free zone, which is not entirely surprising given that it has no basis or relationship to Islam.

-1. It is against the spirit of Islam
+1. It is Against the Spirit of Islam

 I am well aware that there is a difference of opinion on this matter between scholars, and I respect that.
 However, there are a few points I’d make to that.

-Thirdly, many of them predicate their views based on a number of caveats – that it is no longer a pagan or Christian ritual, that it is good da‘wah to non-Muslims and that it not involve any un-Islamic element.
-Most of these caveats are difficult if not impossible to satisfy adequately.
+Thirdly, many of them predicate their views based on a number of caveats – that it is no longer a pagan or Christian ritual, that it is good dawah to non-Muslims and that it not involve any un-Islamic element.
+Most of these caveats are difficult to satisfy adequately.

 There are many ways to showcase our manners and act as ambassadors for our faith without having to adopt the celebrations of others.
-By adopting the celebrations of others, we are not harmlessly saying a few words or just enjoying ourselves.
-We are opening the door to disappearing within the dominant culture, to a future in which our children may have Muslim names, but are otherwise indistinguishable from non-Muslims in their habits, customs and appearances.
+By adopting the celebrations of others, we may be harmlessly saying a few words or just enjoying ourselves.
+Equally, we may be opening the door to disappearing within the dominant culture and to a future which of blurred boundaries for our community and children.

-This issue occupied the minds of greater people than us – Uthman (R), Ali (R) and many other of the greatest Sahaaba.
-When the great assemblage of the companions of the Prophet (SAW) had discussed this issue at length, the matter was brought to a close by the wise words of Caliph Umar (R) that are as relevant today as they were then.
+This issue occupied the minds of greater people than us – Uthman , Ali and many other of the greatest Sahaaba.
+When the great assemblage of the companions of the Prophet had discussed this issue at length, the matter was brought to a close by the wise words of Caliph Umar that are as relevant today as they were then.
 He said,

-So this year – as the clock strikes midnight on the 18th of Safar – thank Allāh for the blessings of having our own calendar and the two Eids.
-May Allāh give us all many, many more in happiness, health and unity for the whole of the Ummah. Āmīn.
+So this year – as the clock strikes midnight on the 10th of Rabi` al-Awal, 1436 A.H. – thank Allah for the blessings of having our own calendar and the two Eids.
+May Allah give us all many, many more in happiness, health and unity for the whole of the Ummah.
+Ameen.